 Hot and dry.
 In summer it is usually at least 35 degrees during the day, so not great for walking.
 Better to visit from May-September when the mercury is around the 20-degree mark.
 Year-round there are only about five cloudy days a month, which explains why this is one of Australia’s premier astronomy destinations.

 Flora and Fauna

 Be prepared for a lot of grass trees and spinifex, iconic Australian plants of the dry bushland and desert that intersect in the ranges.
 Both thrive in the dry, nutrient-poor soils of the northern Flinders Ranges.
-Around Mount Painter the spinifex clumps are home to an important population of the short-tailed grasswren, which nest in the base of the hummocks and move between plants to feed.
+Around Mount Painter the spinifex clumps are home to an important population of the short-tailed grasswren, which nests in the base of the hummocks and moves between plants to feed.
 The most prominent larger tree is the river red gum, which lines most of the dry creekbeds.